StephanieKeck/Scientific-Computing-Real-Number-Library/README.md

 Synopsis
 ---

 Class project for CS 4328 Scientific Computing at Texas Tech University during the spring semester of 2017.
-Command-line program written in Python 3 that XXX.
+Command-line program written in Python 3 that implements certain real number functions with a focus on accuracy.

 Prerequisites
 ---